jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 * On the Lambda function page, in the **Add Triggers** section near the top, click **Alexa Skills Kit** to add it.

-{% image big alexa-cracker/lambda-console-2.png %}
+{% image big alexa-cracker/lambda-console-2.png alt="Screenshot of adding Alexa trigger to Lambda" %}

 * Click **Add** on the section below, then **Save** top right.